Raman-Dhillon/nexa/README.md

-# 🌐 NEXA Adaptive Translation System
+# NEXA-English-Punjabi-Machine-Translation
 NEXA is an intelligent machine translation framework that dynamically selects the most suitable model between M2M100 and NLLB based on semantic evaluation metrics.
 The system improves translation quality by leveraging adaptive decision-making, back-translation, and embedding-based similarity.

-## 🚀 Key Features
+# 🚀 Key Features

 - 🔄 Adaptive model switching (M2M100 ↔ NLLB)
 - 🧠 Semantic evaluation using BERTScore and cosine similarity